 There are some division between Christianity and Judaism.
 According to Judaism, Christianity, which is the new covenant, is pagan and has nothing to do the Tanakh [Old Testament].
 However the Bible uses symbols to represent both the old and new covenant.
 We will list symbolism of the old & new covenant.

 1. Abel & Seth

 Abel represents the old covenant.
 Like Abel, the Hebrews sacrificed first born animals (Genesis 4:4, Deuteronomy 15:19-21).
 Though Abel was righteous, he still killed by an enemy.
-This symbolizes how no matter how many animal sacrifices the Hebrews did before the resurrection of Christ, everyone went to Hell (Zechariah 9:11).
+This symbolizes how no matter how many animal sacrifices the Hebrews did before the resurrection of Christ, everyone went to Hell which was called the grave or Sheol (Zechariah 9:11).

 Seth represents the new covenant.
 Like Seth replaces Abel, the new covenant replaces the old one (Genesis 4:25, Isaiah 28:18, Hebrews 8:13).
 Seth means anointed in Hebrew.
 The word Christ derived from the Greek word, Christós, which means anointed.
 Whoever truly receives Christ in their hearts are anointed by the Holy Spirit (1 John 2:20).

 2. Ishmael & Isaac

 Ishmael represents the old covenant.
 He didn’t receive an inheritance from his father but did became a nation (Genesis 17:16, Genesis 21:10).
 This is similar to the people under the old covenant who doesn’t inherit anything after death (Ecclesiastes 3:19-20, Isaiah 26:15).